Our Admissions Process takes place over the following steps:

 What attracts you to the LSA?
 (100 words)

-Describe your design processes and methods (250 words) What is your first design move, and what do you require to make that move?
-What kind of spatial thinker are you?
+Describe your design processes and methods (200 words) What kind of spatial thinker are you?
 How do your preferred design tools help you to problem-solve?

 Describe your undergraduate thesis project (200 words)